 The possession of controlled dangerous substances (“CDS”) is heavily regulated and controlled.
 Not only are well-known drugs like marijuana, heroin, and cocaine as CDS classified, but so are the compounds used to manufacture them.
 Committing this crime here places all crimes into one of three categories for CDS’s:

 - Indictable crimes

 Indictable crimes are the most serious category; they are comparable to felonies in other states, and are further broken down by degrees (1st, 2nd, 3rd, and 4th) of severity.
-Drug possession crimes in New Jersey are typically categorized as 3rd Degree indictable offenses, and carry steep penalties in the event of a conviction.
+Drug possession crimes in Atlantic City are typically categorized as 3rd Degree indictable offenses and carry steep penalties in the event of a conviction.
 The type and amount of substance present influences the severity of the sentencing.
 New Jersey is particularly aggressive in punishing drug offenses in that mandatory minimum prison sentences are rigidly enforced, regardless of any mitigating factors or circumstances.

-Not only do New Jersey laws regulate possession of a CDS, but the legislature has also devised a statutory scheme for drug manufacturing, distributing, or possessing with intent to distribute.
+Not only do New Jersey laws regulate the possession of a CDS in Atlantic City, but the legislature has also devised a statutory scheme for drug manufacturing, distributing, or possessing with intent to distribute.
 The full text can be found in N.J.S.A.
 2C:35-5.
-Each of these charges carry a still penalty as the New Jersey legislature has taken a strong stance against drug use and distribution.
+Each of these charges carries a still penalty as the state legislature has taken a strong stance against drug use and distribution.

 - If the quantity if less than one ounce, it is a Fourth-Degree Offense.